City Cast DC logo

 During the day, people in the city met with agencies or organized demonstrations around D.C. to address the needs of the poor.
 The largest event was the “Solidarity Day” rally at the Lincoln Memorial on June 19.
 More than 50,000 people gathered to demonstrate on the National Mall.

-While Resurrection City doesn’t get as much coverage as other iconic protests in the ‘60s, its influence is clear in political movements since, like Occupy Wall Street, Black Lives Matter, and the 2017 Women’s March.
+While Resurrection City doesn’t get as much coverage as other iconic protests in the ‘60s, its influence can be seen in political movements since, like Occupy Wall Street, Black Lives Matter, and the recent pro-Palestine encampments.

 Hey DC